anoukperq/reuseable_snippets/onepager met propositie.md

 The main issue is that standard translation processes do not allow for change and - consequently - for failure.
 And as, in most cases, content creation and translation is still a human task - things will go wrong and will need to be corrected.
 Most publishing processes in multiple languages break when this happens.
+Not only do thinks go wrong, but things will improve along the way, triggering another correction round.

 People's natural reactions to this are the following: